SN-CRISP/CRISP2021/README.md

-# crispinho2020
+# CRISP 2021

-Repository of the 1st CRISPINHO workshop held in Granada on January 27-31 2020
+Repository of the CRISP meeting held in Peniche on July 14-18 2021